Shipstr/full-stack-code-challenge/README.md

 bin/rails db:migrate
 bin/rails s
 ```
+Please utilize the Rails app to store, look up and update rates from shipping service providers.
+# Back-end Portion

+#### Requirements
+* Create a way to load the CSV's service_provider_data.csv and rate_data.csv into the database using these models.
+* Implement api end points to fetch rates and update them.
+* Add any specs you think are necessary.

+# Front-end Portion/UI
+The repo has Vue already installed with Webpacker.

+#### Requirements
+* Fetch the data from the Rails app on page load.
+* Update the rates index view with a list of: company's name, origin, destination, rate from the backend end point.
+* Style the view to match the [mockup](https://www.figma.com/file/HSbd9xjW2S1gsx5EL0bK91/F%2FE-Challenge?node-id=0%3A1), and make it responsive.
+* Create a simple bare-bones form that allows editing and updating the rate using the backend end point.

 # README
 * Update the README.MD with how to run your app and how to load your data.